riteshjman/AngularFormFinalTask/ssotReadme.md

 | 15    | sp_bridge_test                               | The check, where All metrics reconcile accurately and arr bridge balances                                                                                             |

 ## Script Details
 This section outlines the details about the SQL scripts required to generate the final outputs.
+The following stored procedures and tables are part of the accelerator, where key performance indicators (KPIs) are calculated and transformed:
 | Order | Source             | Target                            | Summarisation Logic                                                                                                                                                                                                                                                                                                                                                                              | Filters Applied                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 |-------|--------------------|------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 1     | core_customer_cube | revenue                            | • Type Casting <br>  • Calculate Revenue, ARR, MRR, Volume <br> • Generating Primary Keys using MD5() <br> • Truncates the date                                                                                                                                                                                                                                                                 | • month >= '2021-01-01' AND product_suite != 'CivicHR' <br> • revenue IS NOT NULL  AND revenue <> 0.00                                                                                                                                                                                                                                                                                                                                                          |